 What is in Jello, and is it Healthy?

-Jello is primarily gelatin, which made from collagen extracted from animal bones, skin, tendons, and ligaments.
+Jello is primarily gelatin, which is made from collagen extracted from animal bones, skin, tendons, and ligaments.
 Jello also contains sweeteners, artificial coloring, and added flavors.

 Jello is low in calories and fat-free, so you might see it advertised as a weight-loss food.
 However, a regular serving of Jello has around 18 grams of sugar.
 According to the American Academy of Pediatrics, kids 2 years and under should have no added sugar to their diet.